Welcome to Surrey–North Delta

 Welcome to Surrey–North Delta (SND), one of the most diverse, dynamic, and rapidly growing regions in British Columbia.
-Whether you are arriving from within Canada or abroad, beginning your practice in a new community is a major life step.
-Our goal is to make that transition easier, clearer, and more supported.
+Whether you are relocating from within Canada or abroad, starting your practice in a new community is a major life step.
+Our goal is to make that transition clearer, easier, and well supported.

-The Surrey–North Delta Division of Family Practice is a physician-led, member-based organization representing family physicians, locums, and new-to-practice doctors in the region.
-We work closely with Primary Care Networks (PCNs), Fraser Health Authority, provincial partners, and community organizations to ensure your success, professionally, personally, and socially.
-You are not just joining a healthcare system, you are joining a community that values your expertise and wants you to thrive.
+The Surrey–North Delta Division of Family Practice is a physician-led, member-based organization representing family physicians, locums, and new-to-practice physicians in the region.
+We work closely with Primary Care Networks (PCNs), Fraser Health, provincial partners, and community organizations to support your success—professionally, personally, and socially.
+You are not only joining a healthcare system; you are joining a community that values your expertise and wants you to thrive.

 Discover your New Home